 The main kidney unit is based in the Renal Day Case area (near to Clyst Ward).
 To contact Renal Day Case, call 01392 402514 or 402515

 The Haemodialysis Unit, Wonford

-Consultants: Dr Lynsey Webb and Dr Maria Bello.
-There is also a renal registrar based on the Renal Day Case Unit, assigned to cover any medical queries on a daily basis.
+There is a renal registrar based on the Renal Day Case Unit, assigned to cover any medical queries on a daily basis

 Home haemodialysis team

 Please note: North Devon and Taunton should be booked directly with the centre